project-lux/lux-middletier/test/endpoints/testing-notes.md

 ### Create Subset of Tests

 While we could generate all tests at this point and specify a subset to run for our small test, we'd impose the full time it takes to open the larger test configuration spreadsheets.

-From your clone's root, cd into the directory we will run all of the utility's commands from:

-`cd test/endpoints`

 Let's look at all the available options: